kevin-d-omara/Dudes-in-a-Corridor/README.md

 For the entire project goals and inspiration see Dudes-in-a-Corridor/manifesto.txt

-This project lays the foundation to bring Sector 8 to a computer near you! http://kevinomara.crevado.com/
+This project lays the foundation to bring [the boardgame Sector 8](http://kevinomara.crevado.com/ "Sector 8 artwork: http://kevinomara.crevado.com/") to a computer near you!

 ![Image](<http://i.imgur.com/ZjGyhUB.png>)